theupdateframework/taps/tap8.md

 project teams to shrink and grow without delegation to a project key.

 TUF already contains a key rotation mechanism, which is only specified and used for the root file.
-This proposal generalises the rotation mechanism to all delegations, and extends it with self-revocation.
+This proposal allows the rotation mechanism to be used by other delegations, and extends it with self-revocation.

 # Specification